 - Investigate different types of network and system attacks, including defensive measures.

-- Design a secure network to guard against contemporary cyber attacks.
+- Design a secure network to guard against cyber crime and contemporary cyber attacks.

 - Document response strategies for various types of cybersecurity incidents.

 - Communicate policies and procedures on cyber governance to stakeholders in an organisation.

 A Masters in Cyber Security is a strong qualification that puts you in the frame for many potential career paths.
 Jobs for cyber professionals have titles such as cyber security manager, cyber security analyst, security advisor, secure systems engineer, cyber security specialist, security consultant, and so forth.

 Employment projections for the industry are extremely promising.
 In Australia, jobs for Database and Systems Administrators, and ICT Security Specialists are projected to expand by 39% to 104,000 over the 5 years to 2027.

 The website cybersecurityeducation.org lists different career streams: Security Specialist · Incident Responder · Security Administrator · Vulnerability Assessor · Cryptographer · Security Manager · Security Architect · Chief Information Security Officer · Security Analyst · Security Auditor · Security Director · Forensic Expert · Penetration Tester · Security Consultant · Security Engineer · Source Code Auditor.